Samuel-de-Oliveira/CanUseTimer/README.md

 Library to use in my project, but probally this will take a long time.

+## Can I help in project?
+Yes, you can!
+I'm will verify your issue or pull request and if I like the ideia, I will implement in my software.
+So don't be shy to share something good.

 ---
 ## Release notes 🗒️
 ### [Stable](#stable) 0.2.1.1 :white_check_mark: